CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Hrp.md

     This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
 Also, the user can select more than one year.

--   **`data-cbpf`**: defines the selected CBPFs when the page loads.
-For showing all CBPFs, set the value to `"all"`.
-For individual CBPFs set the value accordingly, such as:
+-   **`data-sortby`**: defines the criterion for sorting the bars (descending) when the page loads.
+The value has to be a string.
+Accepted values:

-    `"Yemen"`.

-    For more than one CBPF separate the values with commas, such as:

-    `"Yemen, Sudan, Iraq"`.

-    For the accepted values, please refer to the data API.
+    -   `"CBPF Funding"`: sorts the bars by CBPF Funding.
+    -   `"cbpfpercentage"`: sorts the bars by the percentage of the target achieved.
+    -   `"hrpfunding"`: sorts the bars by HRP Funding.
+    -   `"hrprequirements"`: sorts the bars by HRP Requirements.
+    -   `"cbpftarget"`: sorts the bars by CBPF Target.
+    -   `"alphabetically"`: sorts the bars alphabetically.

-    If the value is not a valid one it defaults to `"all"`.
+    If the value is not an accepted value, it defaults to `"CBPF Funding"`.

 -   **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: